-As they recover from the trauma of surgery, some dogs may suffer from digestive upset, nausea or vomiting.
-While this is often no cause for concern, you should contact your veterinarian to ensure that your dog is not experiencing any postoperative complications.
-In many cases, your dog will begin feeling better within a day or two, but it is always best to err on the side of caution to prevent dangerous complications from going unchecked.
+As they recover from surgery and cope with the side effects of general anesthesia and pain medications, some dogs may suffer from digestive upset, nausea, or vomiting.
+While this is often no cause for concern, you should contact your veterinarian to ensure that your dog is not experiencing any post-surgery complications.
+In many cases, your dog will begin to feel better within a day or two, but it is always best to err on the side of caution to prevent dangerous complications from going unchecked.

-Be aware that vomiting is not the only digestive problem that often follows surgery.
 Many dogs become constipated after surgery, courtesy of the combination of preoperative fasting and the reduced feeding after returning home.
-Additionally, many narcotic pain relievers used to help manage postoperative pain can cause constipation.
+Additionally, many narcotic pain relievers used to help manage post-surgical pain can cause constipation along with bloating and nausea.
 Report all gastrointestinal disturbances after surgery to your veterinarian.

 Vomiting is common after surgery and is usually a side effect of medications.
 In most cases, if a dog throws up once or twice, there's no need to worry.
 But if your dog vomits persistently or severely, it is important to alert your veterinarian, as it could indicate a serious complication.